-When you use a substance, whether it’s a drug like a heron or alcohol, your body, and more specifically, your brain, can become dependant on it.
+When you use a substance, whether it’s a drug like a heron or alcohol, your body, and more specifically, your brain, can become dependent on it.
 That is why you hear addiction referred to as a complex disease of the brain.

 Chemical substances can interfere with the way the brain works, usually by impacting its reward center.
 This is the area of the brain that makes you feel good when you do something good for you like exercise.
 You exercise, and your brain rewards you by releasing dopamine to give you a good feeling.

 Certain substances can mimic the effect of dopamine or trigger its release.
 In other words, you get that euphoric reward even though you did nothing to earn it.
 When that happens, the brain starts to look for that substance.
-It becomes dependant on it.
+It becomes dependent on it.